Eightcap vs ATFX Comparison

 How do Eightcap and ATFX differ in terms of minimum deposit?
 What about average spreads and funding options?

 Eightcap requires a minimum deposit of $100, while ATFX requires a minimum deposit of $500.
-From our testing we found Eightcap offers spreads of N/A, while ATFX offers spreads of -1.
+From our testing we found Eightcap offers spreads of 1.0 (Aug 2022), while ATFX offers spreads of -1.
 Eightcap supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where ATFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).

 Which brokers offers more tradeable asset classes, Eightcap or ATFX?

-Eightcap offers a more diverse selection of investment options than ATFX allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Agriculturals Looking at total tradeable symbols, Eightcap has 326, compared to 150 from ATFX.
+Eightcap offers a more diverse selection of investment options than ATFX allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Agriculturals Looking at total tradeable symbols, Eightcap has 326, compared to 150 from ATFX.

 Can I trade cryptocurrency with Eightcap or ATFX?